-- " On October 3, 2022, we acquired the propane distribution assets of Mountain Flame Gas ("Mountain Flame"), a residential, commercial and retail propane supplier and distributor in California, for U.S.\$7.4 million. - " On October 11, 2022, the TSX accepted our notice of intention to establish a new normal course issuer bid program and thereafter we commenced a normal course issuer bid to purchase for cancellation up to 10.1 million common shares through the facilities of the TSX.
+- " On October 3, 2022, we acquired the propane distribution assets of Mountain Flame Gas, a residential, commercial and retail propane supplier and distributor in California, for \$7.4 million. - " On October 11, 2022, we commenced a normal course issuer bid to purchase for cancellation up to 10.1 million common shares through the facilities of the TSX and/or alternative trading platforms in Canada.